warpstreamlabs/bento/website/docs/guides/performance_tuning.md

 In situations like these it is sometimes a better use of your hardware and resources to level out the flow of data rather than try and match the peak throughput.
 This would depend on the frequency and duration of the spikes as well as your latency requirements, and is therefore a matter of judgement.

-Leveling out the flow of data can be done within Benthos using a [buffer][buffers].
+Leveling out the flow of data can be done within Bento using a [buffer][buffers].
 Buffers allow an input source to store a bounded amount of data temporarily, which a consumer can work through at its own pace.
 Buffers always have a fixed capacity, which when full will proceed to block the input just like a busy output would.

 Therefore, it's still important to have an output that can keep up with the flow of data, the difference that a buffer makes is that the output only needs to keep up with the _average_ flow of data versus the instantaneous flow of data.